Treeki/BirdBridge/README.md

 - Reorganise the codebase
 - Implement more features
+- Implement more Twitter Card types as Mastodon cards where I can
+- Implement entities for profile descriptions (e.g. clickable @ names)
 - Implement missing bits in existing features (alt text, voting in polls, etc)
 - Find out why Elk is unhappy with my implementation of pagination
 - Forward info about the API rate limits